infracost/docs/docs/features/environment_variables.md

 ```

 ### INFRACOST_TERRAFORM_CLOUD_ORG
-For Terraform Enterprise users, used to specify the organization name.
-This is only needed if you do not have a valid Terraform cloud block configuration with an organization name.
+For Terraform Cloud/Enterprise users, used to specify the organization name.
+This is only needed if you do not have a valid Terraform Cloud block configuration with an organization name.

 ### INFRACOST_TERRAFORM_SOURCE_MAP